 This is what a week looks like:

-The schedule is built on a SIX-DAY ROTATION; class meetings are not linked to the days of the week, but rotate through days one through six.
+The schedule is built on a six-day rotation; class meetings are not linked to the days of the week, but rotate through days one through six.
 The reason for this structure is to avoid missing a day of classes when a holiday occurs.
-For example, if next Monday is going to be day three, but Monday happens to be Columbus Day, Tuesday becomes day three and the rotation continues uninterrupted.
+For example, if next Monday is going to be day three, but Monday happens to be a national holiday, Tuesday becomes day three and the rotation continues uninterrupted.
 Each day includes four 60-minute classes and one 45-minute class.
 Once a rotation, each class enjoys a double block.

 Studies show that students are at their most productive at certain times of the day, so by having classes meet at different times, it ensures that no one class "suffers" from student fatigue.
 It also means that student athletes don't miss the same class if they have to leave at the end of the day for an away game.